slashnotes/slashnotes/README.md

 Secondly, the source code of the note-taking software itself is open and can be modified.

-So Slashnotes is based on plain-text files and open source with an AGPL-2.0 license.
+So Slashnotes is based on plain-text files and open source with [AGPL-2.0 License](./LICENSE).

+## System Requirements

+Currently, Slashnotes is only available for OS X and Windows.
+(Mobile version will be available later.)

+## Features

+- Based on plain-text files.
+- Open source.
+- Support Markdown.
+- Support Javascript.
+- Support Mermaid.

 ## Early access

-Current support Windows and OS X, download link could be found in https://github.com/slashnotes/slashnotes/releases.
+Current support Windows and OS X, download link could be found in [Releases](https://github.com/slashnotes/slashnotes/releases).

 If you have any question or suggestion, feel free to talk it in [Discussion](https://github.com/slashnotes/slashnotes/discussions).